wardbradt/go-ethereum/MEV_spec_v0_2.md

 ## Rationale

-### Min 80 GWei tail gas price.

-We pick an arbitrary number for this intial proposal.
-Min 80 GWei `tail gas price` addresses some problems including empty parent blocks.

 ### Naive bundle merging

-The bundle merging process is not necessarily picking the most profitable combination of bundles but the best guess achievable without degrading latency.
-The first bundle included is always the bundle with the highest `MEV equivalent gas price`
+The bundle merging process is not necessarily picking the most profitable combination of bundles but only the best guess achievable without degrading latency.
+The first bundle included is always the bundle with the highest `bundle adjusted gas price`

-### Using MEV equivalent gas price instead of adjusted gas price
+### Using bundle adjusted gas price instead of adjusted gas price

-The `MEV equivalent gas price` is used to prevent bundle creators from artificially increasing the `adjusted gas price` by adding unrelated high gas price transactions.
+The `bundle adjusted gas price` is used to prevent bundle creators from artificially increasing the `adjusted gas price` by adding unrelated high gas price transactions from the publicly visible transaction pool.

 ### Each bundle needs a blockNumber